ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 triggered an interrupt, the arduino would act as if it were continually receiving new interrupts. <br/>
-Fortunately for me however, the ethernet shield randomly broke one day, and I ported the whole thing over to an ESP.
+Fortunately for me however, the ethernet shield randomly broke one day, and I ported the whole thing over to an ESP32 Wi-Fi connected microcontroller.
 Somehow this managed to fix the interrupt bug and I dare not question why for fear of my own sanity.

 ## The Revolutionary "Power" over """Ethernet""" Cable